m-yuhas/musical_hash/docs/doc.md

     note_duration: duration of each note in midi ticks
     volume: number between 0 and 1 where 1 is maximum volume and 0 is mute

-# musical_hash._scales
-Musical constants used while converting between bytes and melodies.

-This module has has three basic groupings:

-1.)
-File IO Constants - constants associated with sampling rate, bit depth, and
-    other options associated with sound quality.

-2.)
-Translation Constants - constants associated with the operation of
-    converting bytes to a melody.

-3.)
-Diatonic Scales - each constant is an integer that represents a particular
-    diatonic scale.
-The first semitone in the octave (usually A440) is represented by the least significant bit and the highest semitone (G before A880) is represented by the most significant bit.
-Each bit that is one indicates that semitone is present in the scale, therefore the Hamming distance between any diatonic scale constant and 0x00 is always seven.

-4.)
-Pentatonic Scales - each constant is an integer constructed according to
-    the same rules as the diatonic scale constants.
-The difference is now that the Hamming distance between a pentatonic scale constant and 0x00 is always five.